 Tomar: In the Footsteps of the Knights Templar

-Tomar served as the 12th-century seat of power for the Knights Templar in Portugal, and their legacy is powerfully felt within the UNESCO-protected Convent of Christ.
-This complex transcends typical castle visits, offering mystical secrets and profound symbolism woven into its stone architecture.
+Tomar Portugal served as the 12th-century seat of power for the Knights Templar in Portugal.
+Their heavy legacy is powerfully felt within the UNESCO-protected Convent of Christ.

-The heart of the original fortress, the Charola, presents a stunning 16-sided Templar rotunda modeled after Jerusalem’s Church of the Holy Sepulchre, serving as the knights’ private oratory.
-The famous Manueline Window in the main chapterhouse showcases intricate carvings celebrating the Age of Discoveries with maritime and royal symbols.
+The heart of the original fortress is the Charola.
+This is a stunning 16-sided Templar rotunda modeled after Jerusalem’s Church of the Holy Sepulchre, serving as the knights’ private oratory.

 Guided Tour Value